shimakaze09/MyDRefl/doc/introduction.md

 void ReflMngr::RegisterType();
 ```

-By default, it automatically obtains the name, size, and alignment of the type.
-Through `template<T> void details::TypeAutoRegister<T>::run()`, it also registers information such as constructors, destructors, assignments, and standard container-related interfaces, making it very convenient.
+which automatically obtains the type name, size, and alignment.
+It also automatically registers related types and functions (constructors, destructors, assignments, standard container-related interfaces, etc.) through
+`template<T> void details::TypeAutoRegister<T>::run()`, making it very convenient.

 ### 1.2 Field Registration

 The key to a field is its field pointer.
-By combining the field pointer with its corresponding object, you can access the actual data.
+By combining this pointer with its corresponding object, you can access the actual data.
 There are five categories of field pointers:

-- :star: forward offset: `size_t` type, which offsets the object pointer to a variable corresponding to the underlying field
+- :star: Forward offset value: `size_t` type, which offsets the object pointer to a variable corresponding to the underlying field
-- Offsetor: `Offsetor = std::function<void*(void*)>`, for types with virtual base classes, corresponding to virtual fields
+- Offset function: `Offsetor = std::function<void*(void*)>`, for types with virtual base classes, corresponding to virtual fields
 - Static pointer: `void*` for static members, corresponding to static fields
 - Dynamic shared pointer: `std::shared_ptr<void>`, for the shared dynamic member, corresponding to the dynamic shared field
 - Dynamic Buffer: `FieldPtr::Buffer = std::aligned_storage_t<64>`, stored in the dynamic member of the Buffer, corresponding to the dynamic Buffer field